 With WordPress, making money from your blog requires far more effort.
 First, you must invest your own money - have either a self-hosted blog at WordPress.org or a ‘Business’ account on WordPress.com for $25/mo.

 Then you have to convince readers to sign up for a subscription for your site.
 And unlike on Medium, where a ‘Premium’ subscription allows visitors to read thousands of blogs, subscribers to your site will only get access to your content.

 Of course, the 'Business' plan will give more possibilities power up your website.
 However, if you just want to concentrate on writing, the extra work you have to do with WordPress might not excite you.

 Introducing your work to new readers is way easier with Medium.
 That's because this platform functions as a social media-style publisher.

 While WordPress leaves you to promote your work on your own, Medium offers every user a homepage that displays posts from blogs they’re following as well as posts that are popular across Medium.

 In contrast, a WordPress blog is standalone.
 Users have to go to your website to find the latest blog posts since there is no aggregator homepage across WordPress blogs.

 That said, both Medium and WordPress offer social sharing functions to promote your blog posts on Facebook, Twitter, and other big social networks.
-You can also directly share links to your posts to aggregator websites to help get more people to see them.
+And of course, you can directly share links of your posts to other websites.